kdoore/CS2335-Gitbook/level-manager-in-class.md

 7. GameData - create a new variable levelScore, and a new property: LevelScore, these are changed in GameData when the score is updated.

 ###Updates to GameData
- Add a new instance variable: levelScore, to GameData.
+ Add a new instance variable: **private int levelScore**, to GameData.
- Add a property: LevelScore, to allow read / write access Add code in GameData Add(PickUp item )  so the levelScore is   updated when points are added to the TotalScore.
+ Add a property: **public int LevelScore**, to allow read / write access.
+ Also,  Add code to GameData Add() - method  so the levelScore is   updated when points are added to the TotalScore.

 ```java
 ////ADD NEW CODE IN GameData